 - Keep the water you have used for soaking for when you water your plants next

-- Nurture your container plants by keeping them out of direct sunlight and winds until they have perked up and are looking happier again
+- Nurture your container plants by keeping them out of direct sunlight and winds until they have perked up and are looking healthier again

-- Cut off any dead or yellowing stems and leaves – by reducing the size of the plant, you reduce its requirement on drawing up lots of water and becoming stressed during its period of recuperation
+- Cut off any dead or yellowing stems and leaves – by reducing the size of the plant, you red

 Beware the rain fallacy

-Plants grown next to walls, fences or buildings or on window sills, will often not benefit from rainfall owing to the structure they are next to creating a rain shadow.
+Potted plants and plants grown in beds next to walls and fences or building windowsills will often not benefit from rainfall due to the structure next to them creating a rain shadow.
 What this means is that the wall, fence or building is actually deflecting the falling raindrops.
 You can often see a dry section at the base of walls that rarely receives rain.
-If your plants are located in the rain shadow, you will need to continue to water them even if you’re experiencing the wettest summer on record!
+If your plants are located in the rain shadow, you will need to continue watering them even if you’re experiencing the wettest summer on record!

-If your plants aren’t being sheltered and will benefit from rainfall, then it’s likely that a downpour of at least a couple of hours will be required to properly water your container plants.
+If your plants aren’t being sheltered and will benefit from rainfall, then it’s likely that a downpour of at least a couple of hours will be required to water your container plants properly.
 Light drizzle and intermittent rain showers are unlikely to be enough.

-Lastly, the shape and diameter size of the container makes a difference, the larger and more open container, the better, because there is a larger surface area to catch the rain drops.
+Lastly, the shape and diameter size of the container makes a difference, the larger and more open the container the better, because there is a larger surface area to catch the raindrops.

 How much water is too much?

-Most plants, unless they are aquatic or bog plants, don’t particularly enjoy being sat in waterlogged soil.
-The fine roots that grow out from the main roots of the plant need air as well as water and too much water will essentially drown your plant.
-It’s an unfortunate grim reality.
+Unless they are aquatic or bog plants, most plants don’t particularly enjoy being sat in waterlogged soil.
+The fine roots that grow out from the main roots of the plant need air as well as water.
+Too much water will essentially drown your plant.

 - Water is pooling on the surface of the soil or around the plant